zoonoo/azure-docs.ko-kr/articles/vs-azure-tools-docker-troubleshooting-docker-errors.md

       <Import Project="Properties\Docker.targets" />
     ```

-1. 솔루션 다시 열기
+1. Reopen the Solution
-1. Properties\\launchSettings.json 파일에서 다음 줄을 제거합니다.
+1. Remove the following lines from the Properties\launchSettings.json file:

     ```
       "Docker": {